 Holiday Wine Pairings

-Happy Thanksgiving!
-And Happy Almost Hanukkah, Christmas, Kwanza and New Year!
+Merry Christmas, Happy Hanukkah, Happy Kwanza and Happy New Year!
 As we get ready for all of these delicious holidays, it’s fun to think about the best holiday wine pairings.
 Happily, I’m going to keep my recommendations very simple this year.
 But I’ll start with a few serving tips to help make sure your holiday meals are happy – and easy.

 Holiday Wine-serving Tips